bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/20250307 Thesis (Random Access Procedure and Attack).md

 ## 2. Random Access Procedure Attack Step by step

+**Note:** for Zhong Xin's thesis, Msg1 and Msg3 attack is done seperately

 ## 2.1.
 RACH Msg 1 attack

 RACH Msg1 attack transmits a Msg1 in every RO to collide with other UEs on the PRACH, with an expected collision probability of one in sixty-four